isomerpages/mlaw-corp/news/speeches/_posts/2023-03-08-post-Keynote Address by Minister K Shanmugam at the ISEAS Yusof Ishak Workshop.md

 ---
-title: Keynote Address by Minister for Home Affairs and Law K Shanmugam at the ISEAS-Yusof Ishak Workshop
+title: Closing Keynote Address by Minister for Home Affairs and Law K Shanmugam at the ISEAS-Yusof Ishak Workshop on "The Russia-Ukraine War and Southeast Asia One Year On: Implications and Outlook"
 permalink: /news/speeches/2023-03-08-keynote-address-k-shanmugam-iseas-yusof-ishak-workshop/
 date: 2023-03-08
 layout: post